 Residents Maintain Autonomy

-This is the percentage of patients that needed additional assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with ADL's may be a sign of deterioration of a patient's medical condition.
+This is the percent of patients that needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile